The best smart home hubs of 2024

 Doesn't get loud

-At just $59, the Echo Dot with Clock is half the price of most of the other best smart home hubs, making it an inexpensive investment for those just getting into smart home automation.
+At just $49, the Echo Dot is half the price of most of the other best smart home hubs, making it an inexpensive investment for those just getting into smart home automation.
 While it lacks Zigbee or Z-Wave, if your smart home devices have Bluetooth or Wi-Fi, this shouldn't be a problem.
 And, it also works with Matter and as an extender if you have an eero mesh Wi-FI router.

 And, via the Alexa app, you can create some surprisingly powerful routines; we especially like Alexa Guard, which can activate smart home devices if it hears fire alarms or glass breaking.

-Read our full Amazon Echo Dot with Clock review.
+Read our full Amazon Echo Dot review.

 Best HomeKit hub